econia-labs/econia-v5/CONTRIBUTING.md

 1. Prefer compact code blocks, delimited by section comments rather than whitespace.
 1. Titles `SHALL` use `Title Case` while headers `SHALL` use `Sentence case`.
+1. Comments `SHALL` end with a period `.`, even if they are a single line.

 ### Markdown